makersacademy/ruby-coding-challenge/README.md

 * Use the ruby docs http://www.ruby-doc.org/
 * Try and break down the problems into smaller chunks.
 For e.g. if you google "How to select elements in an array that start with a", you won't have much luck.
 Try and find out a) how to select certain elements in an array, b) how to test if a string starts with an 'a'
 * Don't forget Enumerable (advanced array methods)
+* Read our [Onboarding guide](https://docsend.com/view/2qfrifa) - the ultimate book on everything we look for in our candidates.
+* Join our [Slack community](malearncodingslack.herokuapp.com) To ask / answer questions with fellow learners.
+We'll have a special channel for this challenge called coding-challenge
+* Meet and pair program with our alumni on [PairUp](pairup.makersacademy.com).

 * Don't panic :wink: